tgardner/cordova-galaxygear/README.md

                 reliability="enable" >
             </serviceChannel>
         </serviceProfile>
+Note: You should ensure that you have the relevant `<tizen:metadata key="AccessoryServicesLocation" value="res/xml/accessoryservices.xml"/>` line in the `config.xml` file as well.
 A great example of how to do this is the Hello Accessory example from the [SDK](http://developer.samsung.com/samsung-gear)

 ## Example